QuantEcon/lecture-python-advanced/source/rst/von_neumann_model.rst

 .. contents:: :depth: 2

-This notebook uses the class ``Neumann`` to calculate key objects of a linear growth model of John von Neumann :cite:`von1937uber` that was generalized by Kemeny, Morgenstern and Thompson :cite:`kemeny1956generalization`.
+This lecture uses the class ``Neumann`` to calculate key objects of a linear growth model of John von Neumann :cite:`von1937uber` that was generalized by Kemeny, Morgenstern and Thompson :cite:`kemeny1956generalization`.